nushell/nushell.github.io/commands/docs/export_extern.md

 title: export extern
 categories: |
   core
-version: 0.76.0
+version: 0.77.0
 core: |
-  Define an extern and export it from a module
+  Define an extern and export it from a module.
 usage: |
-  Define an extern and export it from a module
+  Define an extern and export it from a module.
 ---

 # <code>{{ $frontmatter.title }}</code> for core